 The media controller is a function block that allows you to use your app as a universal remote!

 The block allows you to control many different media devices through the same interface, similar to a multi-function remote control.
+It allows you to bring together commands of various different sources, such virtual outputs, IR commands as well as RS-232 and RS-485 commands, to create a single user interface that controls all video media in a room.

 Before you can add devices to the media controller block you need to add them into the program first.
 To do this you can use our pre-defined devices for virtual outputs, remote controls (for IR), and RS-232/485 templates.